Sonosfera

 Q: What happens if I play music illegally in my salon?
 A: You risk dual enforcement.
 Copyright holders can pursue fines of AED 10,000 to AED 100,000 (approximately £2,170 to £21,700), while UAE authorities can issue separate penalties or business closures for broadcasting inappropriate content.

 Q: How much does a commercial music service cost in the UAE?
-A: A fully licensed commercial service like Sonosfera costs £19.99 per month (around AED 93).
+A: A catalogue-cleared commercial service like Sonosfera costs AED 99 per month.
 This is significantly cheaper than paying UAE copyright fines or negotiating individual licences with local agencies.

 About the author Sonosfera was founded by a UK salon owner who spent years navigating confusing music licensing rules.
 We built this platform to give independent businesses a simple, flat-fee way to play great background music legally, without the threat of fines or surprise invoices.
 Read our full story here.